hermonochy/The-Solar-Trapper/Readme.md

 # Automatic curtain closer

+## Overview

+Here in Britain, many people face the issue of freezing due to the inability to heat.
+This project has been made to tackle this problem.
+Often, the temperature is affected by lack of insulation, paticulary around the windows.
+Curtains are able to prevent this, but most people are away at work so unable to close them!
+For this reason, we decided that the most prudent course of action for this project would be to automatically close the curtains.

-This system closes the curtains when the sun goes away, to keep the solar heat in and reduce heating costs.
+The system we designed closes the curtains when the sun goes away, to keep the solar heat in and reduce heating costs.

 The system needs a detector that can sense very bright light (e.g., the sun), and can trigger curtain closing when the sun has vanished for a certain time.
 It should not close immediately, as it could be a wrong measurement, or the sun can come back.
 If there is a internet connection, the system may take the short range weather forecast into account to make a decision to close.